j-taki/j-taki.github.io/essays/interests-in-software.md

   - Learning
 ---

-Third, create a technical essay (approximately 3-4 paragraphs) that discusses your interests in software engineering and what kinds of skills and experiences you hope to develop in future.

 # Hello World

 I don't have a formal education in Computer Science.
 I picked up software development though ADD (Anger Driven Development) at work.
 Sometimes at an older company, you don't get the things you need to do better work, so I learned some basic scripting to automate a lot of processes at work with spreadsheets and data manipulation.
 From there, I went more into web development and design.
 I've picked up a few contracts doing server-side development in the last 2 years.